 Often enough, our focus and, therefore, the life experience which emanates from it leaves us feeling cold, isolated, uninspired, and depressed.
 We ought not to be surprised that we think poorly if our focus is poor, and the treatment should not be any more of a surprise.

-In these types of situations, we need to begin to think and behave in ways that in themselves lead us to feel better, inspired, grateful, merciful.
+In these situations, we need to sharpen our focus, think and behave in ways that make us feel better, inspired, grateful, and merciful.
 We do not need to change who we are at our core.
-However, expanding our strengths, talents, abilities, and their application will most definitely enhance not only the quality of our own lives but the numerous lives we touch daily.
+However, expanding our strengths, talents, abilities, and their application will most definitely enhance the quality of our lives and the lives we touch daily.
 Would you like to sample a few FREE resources?

 One way in which we can expand, as I’ve mentioned, is through a formal psychological development process of getting better acquainted with ourselves via a strength-focused assessment and therapeutic discussion.

 Explore and Discover Yourself

 Rather than ask about the “emerging future” and what it wants to bring into existence, I thought I might consider “What is important, meaningful, and valuable to me?”
 So, I ask you to consider the same question for yourself.
 “What is important, meaningful, and valuable to you?”